balaji-89/face_expression_classification_guvi/README.md

 ---

 # **Facial Expression Recognition**

 ## **Overview**
 This project focuses on building a deep learning-based model for recognizing facial expressions.
 The model is trained on grayscale images of size 48x48, representing 7 distinct emotions: **Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral**.
-The project aims to achieve accurate emotion classification while maintaining efficiency, leveraging hyperparameter tuning and GPU acceleration.
+The project aims to achieve accurate emotion classification while maintaining efficiency and leveraging hyperparameter tuning and GPU acceleration.

 ---